sylvaticus/BetaML.jl/docs/paper/revision/reviewer1_r1_reply.md

   model.
 A more "Hello World" example might be to train a Decision Tree.
 ```
-I added a basilar Random Forest example so to provide the reader of an overview of different techniques to analyse the same dataset (the iris one).
+I added a basic Random Forest example in the Readme.md so to provide the readers of an overview of different techniques to analyse the same dataset (iris).

 ```
 - The way users load the built-in datasets seems pretty awkward.
 Maybe